tcreighton/brevis/README.md

 For use cases that require more validity checking, you can add a check character to any of the alphabets.
 Of course, this costs an extra character.

+In addition to the above use cases, we also have a few implementations (profiles) that are useful for cases where a validation code is needed, such as a one time password (OTP).
+While some of these could be handled by simply getting a random number of a certain size, there is the added benefit of obscuring exactly what the number is.
+Not a highly valuable benefit, but perhaps it adds some.
+In any event, it's an easy implementation.